 Top 8 Museums in Venice

-There are so many ways to describe Venice.
-Interesting, peculiar, stunning, beautiful, cloudy, flooded, and the list goes on.
-Venice is over 1200 years old as a settlement and its vast history has built it into what you see today.
-Venice has experienced centuries of evolution and yet it appears so classical and unchanged.
-It is the reason why Venice is Venice.
+There are so many ways to describe Venice: interesting, peculiar, stunning, beautiful, cloudy, flooded, and the list goes on.
+Venice is over 1,200 years old as a settlement and its vast history has built it into what you see today.
+This fishing and merchant city has experienced centuries of evolution and yet it appears very classical and unchanged.
+This is the reason why Venice is Venice.

-That long history and evolution of this fishing and merchant city has collected in Venice’s many galleries.
-Many people say Venice is only good for a day or two but it really depends on how you look at it.
-I believe you could spend a week in Venice exploring its many neighborhoods and neighboring islands and still know so little about it.
+Its long history and evolution have been collected in Venice’s many galleries.
+Many people say Venice is only good for a day or two, but it really depends on how you look at it.
+I believe you could spend a week in Venice exploring its many neighborhoods and neighboring islands and still know very little about it.

 8. Ca’ Pesaro International